 Will check that ELB and Cert names are existent, and will also check that the credentials provided for AWS have access to the new cert for ssl.

-''' class kingpin.actors.aws.elb.RegisterInstance(args, kwargs)

-Add an EC2 instance to a load balancer or target group. '''
+class kingpin.actors.aws.elb.RegisterInstance (args, kwargs) Add an EC2 instance to a load balancer.

-Elb (str) Name of the ELB or the Target Group ARN
+Elb (str) Name of the ELB

 Instances (str, list) Instance id, or list of ids.
 Default "self" id.